 Verify locations of home and fuel components

-It’s important to confirm the client address before making the fuel delivery, as delivering fuel to the wrong home can result in large property losses.
-In addition, verify the location of the pipe, tanks, and other components related to the job.
+It’s important to confirm the client’s address before making the fuel delivery, as delivering fuel to the wrong home can result in large property losses.
+In addition, ensure that you verify the location of the pipe, tanks, and other components related to the job.
 Other information you should have ahead of the delivery includes:

 Be confident that you have the correct home address and tank or fill pipe before starting the fill.
 If a whistle is not heard when fueling into a fill pipe, stop and investigate immediately.
 Make sure to properly decommission tanks, which includes capping the fill pipe or preferably removing the fill and vent pipes.